nootkan/classic-press-formspammertrap-plugin/README.txt

 * **🆕 Can't access submissions dashboard** - Ensure you have admin privileges and the database table was created
 * **🆕 Import not working** - Check CSV format, file size (max 5MB), and field mappings
 * **🆕 Export files empty** - Verify you have submissions and check filter settings
+* **🆕 Custom colors not applying** - Check that "Enable Custom Colors" is checked and clear browser cache
+* **🆕 Colors look wrong on mobile** - Custom colors are responsive; check specific color choices and contrast

 **For FormSpammerTrap Core Issues Only:**
 Visit FormSpammerTrap.com for support with the core FormSpammerTrap system.

 == Changelog ==

+= 1.5.2 =
+* **🎨 COMPLETE FORM COLOR CUSTOMIZATION SYSTEM**
+* Professional color picker interface with hex code input for all form elements
+* Complete visual control over form background, input fields, labels, and buttons
+* Separate color customization for submit and reset buttons (normal, hover, text colors)
+* Brand integration support with accessibility guidelines and design tips
+* Responsive design compatibility ensuring custom colors work on all devices
+* Safe enable/disable toggle with automatic restoration of default colors
+* Synchronized color picker and text input controls for precise color matching
+* CSS override system using !important declarations for consistent color application
+* Performance optimized - custom CSS only loads when color customization is enabled
+* Comprehensive cleanup of all color settings during plugin uninstall
+* Professional admin interface with intuitive color management tools
+* Security enhancements with proper sanitization and validation of all color inputs
+* Integration with existing plugin features including submissions dashboard and import/export
+* Enhanced user experience with instant color preview and visual feedback

 = 1.5.1 =
 * **🆕 COMPLETE IMPORT/EXPORT SYSTEM**